Product roadmap

 Move into the tools builders already use.

-The next version is the bigger automation layer: cloud Codex workflows, Codex plugins, Claude skills, CLI support, richer integrations, and scheduling or calendar posting once the approval loop is trustworthy.
+The next version is the bigger automation layer: cloud Codex workflows, Codex plugins, Claude skills, CLI support, publishing to more channels such as Facebook and Threads, image and video generation, richer integrations, and deeper scheduling automation once the approval loop is trustworthy.
 This is where the larger long-term package belongs, after the core app proves it can consistently create good launch material.

 V3.0